Hood College: Transition to co-education (1970–2003)

 In the early 1970s, Hood College began to consider becoming a co-educational institution.
 In October of that year the Hood College Board of Trustees voted to begin enrollment of men as commuter students.
 That same year, Hood also decided to begin a graduate school program for both men and women.
 These changes were implemented in January 1971.

 There were mixed feelings on campus as Hood students worried about the type of male student Hood could potentially attract.
 Students feared that a residential women's college would attract only the "provincial townies" unable to go anywhere else, and the "lusty lovers" attracted by the high number of females.
 This led to public debate in The Blue and Grey, the Hood College campus newspaper, and letters to the student body from then-president Randle Elliot.

 Beginning in January 1971, the college became open to men as commuters.
 The first male student, Aldan T. Weinberg, transferred to Hood after having spent one year at American University and three years in the army.

-Weinberg taught journalism at Hood and served as the director of the Communications Program until he retired in 2015.
+In 1975, Martha E. Church became the first female president of the college, working in this capacity through 1995.

 In the fall of 2001, the Hood executive committee was charged by the board of trustees with the task of studying the possible impact of male resident students.
 This study considered the projected financial, cultural, residential, academic and enrollment impacts on the college.
 Based on this report, the board of trustees' ultimate decision was to admit men as residential students.

 This decision was made based upon the reality that demand for single-sex education for women was on the decline.
 Only three percent of college-bound female students preferred a single-gender institution.
 This, and other factors, led to an overall decline in undergraduate enrollment over the years.
 Hood needed at least 300 new, enrolled students each year in order to have a balanced budget.
 All in all, Hood's expenses were exceeding revenue.

 This led to the creation of a co-education task force composed of students, alumnae, faculty and staff members.
 This task force ultimately decided where men were to be housed.